netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 ability to automatically update dynamic tariffs (based on the published prices), thus ensuring optimal Time-Based Control.

-By shifting usage based on real-time pricing (e.g. reducing usage during expensive peaks), users can save on electricity costs.
+By shifting usage based on dynamic pricing (e.g. reducing usage during expensive peaks), users can save on electricity costs.
 A Powerwall system in combination with accurate rate plans is a great way to achieve that goal!